lee2716/Digital-Modulation-and-Filtering-Techniques/README.md

 - **BER Comparison**: Analyzing the effect of coding on system performance using BER plots.

 ## Requirements:
-- Python 3.x
-- NumPy, Matplotlib, SciPy, etc.
+- MATLAB R2020a or higher
+- Communication System Toolbox
+- Signal Processing Toolbox

 ## License:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.